LemonPy29/LemonPy29.github.io/python-for-DS/classes.md

 # TypeError: Can't instantiate child with abstract method fit
 ```

 Finally, we have Mixins.
 They don't have any special syntax, but still aren't
 meant to be instantiated by their own.
-They serve to add functionality to an
+Their aim is to add functionality to an
 existing class by inheritance.
-Why it is not regular inheritance?
-At some
+Why is it not regular inheritance?
+At some point
-point it is, but one the main features of Mixins is they are some kind of
+it is, but one the main feature of Mixins is they are agnostic respect to the
-agnostic respect to the extended class and in general they perform a generic
+extended class and in general they perform a generic operation such as login,
-operation such as login, timing or type checking.
+timing or type checking.

 Suppose for example, we have a framework with models but also with data
 structures, and maybe some kind of plot objects.
 We would like to implement a